What is an Attic Fan and What They Can Do For Your Home

-Attic ventilation is crucial to homeowners because attics can be like an oven on top of your home, just heating your living space from above.
-When mid-summer comes around, attics can reach temperatures of over 160 degrees Fahrenheit!
+Attic ventilation is crucial to homeowners because attics can be like an oven on top of your home, heating up your living space from above.
+When mid-summer comes around, a typical attic can reach temperatures of over 160 degrees!
 In a two-story home, this heat can make the top floor unbearable!
 Installing an attic fan helps to lower those outrageous temperatures in the attic, thus helping the home stay cooler.
 For this reason, an attic fan alone can help homeowners feel more comfortable.

 If living more comfortably is not enough to attract you to an attic fan, perhaps saving money on your electric bill while preserving your most expensive home appliance will.
 All homeowners dread running their air conditioner.
 Families often fight over the thermostat, weighing the pros & cons before reluctantly turning their A/C system on, knowing their electric bill is steadily rising.